viswans83/injecting-validator/README.md

 A single instance of the rule class is obtained, after which the framework will execute every rule method contained in the `RuleSet` used when create the `Validator` instance.
 In order to supply parameters for your rule methods, the framework utilizes the provided `ValueResolver` asking it to return the value at the parameters access path (value of the `@Path` annotation).
-Rule parameters *not* marked with `@Optional` for which the value resolver cannot lookup a value (the lookup returns null) are automatically skipped.
+Rules (methods) that have parameters *not* marked with `@Optional` for which the value resolver cannot lookup a value (the lookup returns null) are automatically skipped.

 When the code in your rule methods invoke `fail` on the `Result` instance, the framework notifies the `RuleFailureHandler`, passing it the ruleId along with the remaining parameters.

+Since the result object is just anything that implements the `Result` interface, you have the flexibility to intepret rule failures however your application needs to.